 Potato masher vs. potato ricer

 While using a potato masher is traditional, for the best mashed potatoes, you need a potato ricer.
-I’ve been using this little gem for many years, and I won’t make mashed potatoes without it.
+I’ve been using this little gem for many years and won’t make mashed potatoes without it.
 The ricer gives you the best creamy texture every single time.

 FAQs